Scythian culture: Material remains

-The Scythian presence in West Asia
+The Cimmerian and Scythian presence in West Asia

+By the time the Cimmerians had moved into West Asia, they had come into contact with the native cultures of Transcaucasia, of the Iranian Plateau, and the Armenian Highlands, under the influence of which their material culture became indistinguishable from the archaeological Scythian culture, which itself had developed from the contact of the Early Scythians who initially belonged to the Srubnaya culture with the native cultures of Transcaucasia and Mesopotamia.

-The period in the 8th and 7th centuries BC when the Cimmerians and Scythians raided West Asia are ascribed to the later stages of the Early Scythian culture, to which both the Scythians and the Cimmerians belonged, thus making it difficult to distinguish them from each other archaeologically.
+Therefore, the Cimmerians in West Asia are considered to have materially belonged to the Early Scythian culture, and archaeological remains of the Scythians and Cimmerians are difficult to distinguish from each other, with "Scythian" arrowheads have been found among the weapons of besieging armies of ruined cities in parts of Anatolia where Cimmerians are attested have operated but where Scythians were not active.
 The adoption of Scythian techniques by the Medes also makes it difficult to archaeologically distinguish the Scythians from the Medes.
 Attesting to these movements are archaeological records of Scythian presence to the south of the Caucasus range in the 7th century BC, which predate the earliest Scythian material remains to the north of the Caucasus Mountains, which are from the 6th century BC; the earliest Scythian antiquities from the north of the Caucasus Mountains also show significant West Asian influence.
 Examples of Early Scythian burials in the Near East include those of Norşuntepe and İmirler.
 Objects of Early Scythian type have been found in Urartian fortresses such as Teishebaini, Bastam and Ayanis-kale.
 Near Eastern influences are probably explained through objects made by Near Eastern craftsmen on behalf of Scythian chieftains.

 During the 8th to 7th century BC, which corresponded to the period when the Scythian kingdom was centred in the Ciscaucasian Steppe and extended into West Asia and the Pontic Steppe, the older Novocherkassk Culture was replaced by a new Scythian Culture.
+The transition from the Chernogorovka-Novocherkassk culture to the Scythian culture appears to have itself been a continuous process, and the Cimmerians cannot be distinguished from the Scythians during the period of transition from the Chernogorovka-Novocherkassk culture to the Scythian culture.